 Each annotation approach generates different GO terms, so we merged all the information for each sample.
 After this step, we had four annotations, one per sample.
 The functional analysis results are summarized here:

 Finally, we obtained a sample comparison chart (Metagenomics > Comparative Analysis > Sample Comparison Chart) with the final annotations to examine and compare the functional composition of each lake.

-In the Salina Verde metagenome, functions related to photosynthesis (and photosynthesis itself) were especially abundant: macromolecule metabolism phosphorous metabolism or pigment biosynthesis.
-Some Cyanobacteria species had the ability to fix the environmental nitrogen (N. spumigena or Anabaena), and therefore functions like Cellular nitrogen compound metabolism are also abundant.
+In the Salina Verde metagenome, functions related to photosynthesis (and photosynthesis itself) were especially abundant: macromolecule metabolism, phosphorus metabolism or pigment biosynthesis.
+Some Cyanobacteria species had the ability to fix the environmental nitrogen (N. spumigena or Anabaena), and therefore functions like cellular nitrogen compound metabolism are also abundant.